-Character Context means the use and development standards included in the Residential (R30).

-Mixed Use (X30) or Shopfront (S30) designations, which are part of the Second Generation of regulatory incentives set forth in this Chapter.
-At Home in Encinitas Zone means an AHE S30 N, AHE X 30 N, AHE R30 N, AHE S30 N, AHE S30 M, AHE R30 M, AHE
+Character Context means the use and development standards included in the Residential (R30), Mixed Use (X30) or Shopfront (S30) designations, which are part of the Second Generation of regulatory incentives set forth in this Chapter.

 Density means the total number of dwelling units permitted on a net acre of land.